This is our step-by-step guide on how to dehydrate macaroni. Dehydrating macaroni is real easy to do and a great first dehydrator project.

 We use these inexpensive food-safe desiccant packets, which are available from Amazon.
 These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
 Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.

-Lastly, I’ll attach or include a short note describing the jar contents and the date the product was dehydrated.
-The note also lets me know where to go in my dehydrator logbook if I want to make another note or two.
+Lastly, attach or include a short note describing the jar contents and the date the product was dehydrated.
+The label identifies the canning jar contents, and the date helps with the rotation schedule.
+A first-in, first-out rotation helps us to use items that have been on the shelf the longest, so we’re using the oldest food first.
+This method helps us maintain the integrity of dehydrated products.
+The note also lets me know where to go in my dehydrator logbook if I want to make an update.

 Hydration